saltykovdg/mern-react-redux-nodejs-express-todo-list/README.md

 ### Server

-MERN uses express web framework.
-Our app sits in server.js where we check for NODE_ENV.
+MERN uses the express web application framework.
+Our app sits in `server/server.js` where we check for `NODE_ENV`.

 If NODE_ENV is development, we apply Webpack middlewares for bundling and Hot Module Replacement.